generateme/cljplot/INTERNALS.md

 * \- \| \\ \/ - strokes
 * \+ - plus
 * \x - x
-* any other char - a char itself
+* any other char or String - a char/string itself

 Due to orientation on some charts shapes can be rotated (scatter plot has this fixed).